Admonstrator/glinet-tailscale-updater/readme.md

 The script will add the `--stateful-filtering=false` option to the gl_tailscale script.
 This is necessary for the tailscaled service to work correctly on GL.iNet routers, if exit nodes are used.
 The modification is done automatically and you don't have to do anything.
 It will be permanent and will survive a firmware upgrade.

+## Tiny-Tailscale

+By default, the script will use the tiny version of the tailscale binaries.
+They are way smaller and will save plenty of space on your device.
+If you want to use the full version of the tailscale binaries, you can use the `--no-tiny` option.
+There are no other differences between the tiny and the full version of the tailscale binaries.
+UPX compression will be skipped while using the tiny version.

 ## UPX compression

 The script uses UPX to compress the tailscale binaries.
 You will be asked if you want to use UPX compression.
 It is recommended to use UPX compression, as it will reduce the size of the tailscale binaries.
 If you choose not to use UPX compression, the script will still work, but the tailscale binaries will be larger.
+UPX compression will be skipped while using the tiny version of the tailscale binaries.

 ## Restoring the original files